MelonBark/truth-toggle/readme.md

 - Tab-limited: whatever you do with it in one tab won't affect another.
 If you press the button (thus disabling the auto-redirect behaviour), and have any other tabs open (or open a new tab), those other tabs will still behave in their default, auto-redirecting way

 - Encyclopedia session-limited: your choice is forgotten when you leave.
-If you click the button (thus disabling the auto-redirect behaviour), and then navigate off to Gab or YouTube or whatever sites you like to visit, the auto-redirect behaviour will be reset.
+If you click the button (thus disabling the auto-redirect behaviour), and then navigate off to other sites, the auto-redirect behaviour will be reset.

 ## The Future

-- I still use this extension daily, but a frustration is sometimes I want to just look at the most up-to-date version, not looking for an archived copy.
-So, gonna add the option to toggle behaviour off and on with a right-click option.
-Option will persist until turned off again.
+- Add a settings panel to allow end users to configure the primary source, fallback options, and other preferences.